delight-im/PHP-Foundation/README.md

     This will create a new backup every night at 04:30.
 While daily backups should usually be the minimum, you *may* create backups more frequently, if required, e.g. by separating multiple hours with a comma in the crontab entry, as in `4,10,16,22`.

+    If you don’t want your backups to be encrypted, pass `unencrypted` as the only argument to `backup.sh`.
+Otherwise, you may pass `encrypted`, which is also the default.

 ### Moving backups offsite

 For a truly effective backup strategy, of course, you should move the archives created in the `backups/` directory *offsite*, i.e. to a remote location such as another server that you maintain specifically for backups.